ShlutterFly/WaitIntro/README.md

  This script is made for unity.
 You will need it when you insert a video intro and you want to jump to another scene at a certain second.
 Written by myself

 # How to use this:
-We hang this script on any object, and indicate the time in the Hierarchy But before that, specify in the script which scene you want to go to
+We hang this script on any object, and indicate the time in the Inspector But before that, specify in the script which scene you want to go to

 # GIF instruction